German bond yields at multi-year highs, Italy’s risk premium rises

 By Stefano Rebaudo

-May 9 (Reuters) - Germany's 10-year bond yield hit a fresh 2014 high on Monday, while Italy's risk premium extended last week’s rise as analysts increased their expectations about future rate hikes after recent comments from European Central Bank officials.
+May 9 (Reuters) - Germany's 10-year bond yield hit a fresh eight-year high on Monday, while Italy's risk premium extended last week's rise amid rising expectations of future rate hikes after recent comments from European Central Bank officials.

-Hawkish policymaker Robert Holzmann said on Saturday that the ECB should hike interest rates three times this year to combat inflation.
+Hawkish policymaker Robert Holzmann said on Saturday the ECB should hike interest rates three times this year to combat surging inflation.

-However, president Christine Lagarde reiterated that "adjustments to the key ECB interest rates will take place sometime after the end of net purchases and will be gradual".
+However, bank President Christine Lagarde reiterated that "adjustments to the key ECB interest rates will take place sometime after the end of net purchases (of government bonds) and will be gradual".

 "A new sense of urgency among ECB policymakers to respond to the problem of high inflation can be seen clearly in comments from policymakers, particularly over the course of the last week," said George Buckley, economist at Nomura.

-Money markets are still pricing in around 95 basis points (bps) of ECB rate hikes by year-end.
+Money markets are still pricing in around 95 bps of ECB rate hikes by year-end.
 ECBWATCH

-"We still view these rate expectations stretched," Commerzbank analysts said, referring to 100 bps tightening by year-end and an almost 25% chance for a June hike.
+"We still view these rate expectations stretched," Commerzbank analysts said, referring to a 100-bps tightening by year-end and an almost 25% chance for a June hike.

 According to ING analysts, "the resumption of supply in shaky market conditions is a prime suspect for the recent move in (euro zone) yields".